 - Review your credit report from the three major agencies at least annually to confirm there were no unauthorized credit inquiries made or accounts opened in your name.

 Effective September 1, 2005, you are eligible for a free copy of your credit report under the Fair and Accurate Credit Transactions Act (FACT Act).
 The FACT Act requires the three major credit reporting agencies to provide consumers with a free copy of their own credit report each year.

 If you are a victim of identity theft, you may be eligible to receive additional free credit reports.

 The major credit reporting agencies are:

 - Consider obtaining Identity Theft Insurance.
-Identity Theft Insurance is one of the security protections available with The Plus Package, a suite of benefits, services, special offers, and protections that can be added to your checking account.
+Identity Theft Insurance is one of the security protections available with The Plus Package®, a suite of benefits, services, special offers and protections that can be added to your checking account.
 This insurance provides you with expert assistance and up to $2,500 in financial relief when someone tries to steal your good name.
-Talk to the relationship banker at your local BB&T branch to add The Plus Package to your account.
+Talk to the Branch Banker at your local BB&T branch to add The Plus Package to your account.